 The following courses will have distance learning sections:

 - Students must attend a one-day mandatory orientation at the beginning of first and fourth semester.
 If individuals miss this orientation date they will not be enrolled for that semester.
 They must also attend the mid-term and final exams.
 Instructors will be available the day prior to midterm and final exam testing sessions for individual student conferences, if the student wants to schedule a conference.
 These discussion-review sessions will be by appointment only.
-Any absence from any of the orientation or testing sessions will be subjected to the College Attendance Policy.

 - Students should not be enrolled in these courses unless they are self-motivated, hard-working, and have sufficient computer skills (formatting, editing, uploading, downloading, navigating, etc.) and convenient daily access to a personal computer with a reliable internet connection.